Manage Conflict Through Coaching and Find Peace: Conflict Series, Work, Home & Play Part 1

 A little text book thinking to start.
 Conflict has been studied and analyzed at various levels in our society and for a variety of reasons.
 The quest to understand conflict notes that when we seek to resolve disputes and mitigate conflict it truly does enhance our personal and professional lives.
 Solving conflict in respectful ways actually increases our sense of well-being.
 That being said, conflict has been studied to reduce the glut of cases within the court systems, to reduce marital breakdown, as well as workplace discord along with the ensuing unproductively.
 Another hope to reduce unproductive conflict is to lessen the negative impact on children while fostering a civil and caring society.

-No one with any sense of sanity enjoys conflict, but having difficult conversations is an important aspect in moving relationships towards growth, depth & meaning (in both our personal as well as work lives).
+No one with any sense of sanity enjoys conflict, but having difficult conversations is an important aspect in moving relationships towards growth, depth & meaning.
 Conflict can develop depth, learning and intimacy.
 In other words, conflict itself is not a problem.
 It is when conflicts are poorly dealt with that we all suffer painful problems, discord, arguments resulting in relational as well as institutional breakdowns.

 Physical Health Crisis